Learning Constrained Distributions of Robot Configurations with Generative Adversarial Network: Experimental Results

 \subsection{Projection and Inverse Kinematics (IK)}

-As described in Section~\ref{sec:ik}, the IK is formulated as an optimization problem by defining several cost functions that consist of the terms associated to the constraints (e.g.\ joint limit, end-effector orientation) and the task, e.g.\ end-effector (EE) position.
-The optimization problem is solved using L-BFGS algorithm.
-We compare initializing the IK by GAN versus random sampling.
-For each cost function, we set a certain threshold, and the optimization is run until all costs are below the thresholds.
+As described in Section~\ref{sec:ik}, the projection and IK are formulated as optimization problems by defining several cost functions based on the desired constraints.
+The optimization problem is solved using Gauss-Newton algorithm. $\mu$ and $\bar{\mu}$ are set to $10^{-4}$ and $10^{-6}$.
+We compare initializing the projection and IK by GAN sampling against uniformly sampling random configurations within the joint limits, which we denote as \emph{uniform} sampling.
+We set a certain threshold for each cost function, and the optimization is run until all the residuals are below the thresholds.

 \paragraph{Panda} Panda's configuration consists of 7 joint angles.
-For IK, the cost functions consists of 3 terms: a) joint limit, b) EE orientation constraint, and c) EE position.
-The orientation is constrained to face upward.
-For the projection, there is no cost on the EE position, but we add a posture cost that regularizes around a nominal configuration.
+The main cost function for IK consists of 3 terms: a) joint limit, b) EE orientation constraint, and c) EE position.
+The orientation is constrained such that the gripper is always in the horizontal position.
+We also add a secondary cost function, i.e., a posture cost that regularizes around a nominal configuration.
+The projection has the same set of cost functions as IK, except for the EE position.

-\paragraph{Talos} Talos' configuration consists of 28 joint angles (7 for each arm, 6 for each leg, and 2 for the torso) and 3 base position (we keep the base orientation fixed).
-For IK, the cost function consists of the following terms: a) joint limit, b) static stability (the COM projection on the ground must be within the support polygon defined by the two feet), c) the posture cost, d) the feet pose, and d) the right hand position.
-The nominal posture is the initial configuration given to the IK solver, except for the left hand, which is regularized around a default posture.
-The EE is set to be the right hand.
+\paragraph{Talos} Talos' configuration consists of 28 joint angles (7 for each arm, 6 for each leg, and 2 for the torso) and 6 numbers for the base pose.
+The main cost function for IK consists of the following terms: a) joint limit, b) static stability, c) the feet pose, and d) the right-hand position.
+The secondary cost function is defined as the posture cost around the nominal configuration, which is chosen to be the initial configuration given to the IK solver except for the left arm (which is regularized around a default posture).
+The EE is set to be at the right hand.
 The feet are constrained to remain at the same location.
 The task is to reach the desired location of the right hand, while respecting the constraints.
 For the projection, we omit the cost on the EE position.